AAVMC Distinguished Veterinary Teacher Award, Presented by Zoetis

 Eligibility for this national award is limited to the 2023 recipients of the Zoetis Distinguished Veterinary Teacher Award at a college or school in the U.S. or the Caribbean.

 Institutional representatives must submit the materials identified below for their college’s recipient to be considered.

-The awardee will be notified in November 2020.
+The awardee will be notified in December 2023.
 The award includes a $2500 honorarium.
-The awardee is expected to attend the AAVMC Annual Conference in March 2021 to receive the award and will be featured in a 3-minute tribute video.
-Awardee’s reasonable costs (registration, travel, housing, meals) for attending the Annual Conference will be covered by AAVMC.
+The awardee will be featured in a 3-minute tribute video during the Annual Conference in April 2024.
+The awardee’s registration costs will be covered by AAVMC.

 What to submit